MinhhQuangg/Azure_Hack_FE/README.md

 ## What We Learned
 - How to work with Azure Cognitive Services (Translation & Speech APIs).
 - Setting up OAuth with secure session handling using JWT.
-- Deploying apps on Azure with Docker containers.
 - Collaborative full-stack development using GitHub and Copilot.
 - Handling WebSocket communication for real-time updates.